KVSDURGASURESH/VULCAN/vulcan-1.2/README.md

     2. Delete any Item and Validate DELETE
     3. Post any new items via postman or curl
     4. Refresh the page and validate GET

+    `Note` : UI would take ~1-2 min to come up on the browser !

 2. To submit via CURL or POSTMAN